PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/080-portfolios/custody.md

 - **Omnibus custody:** A custodian pools assets for multiple clients in a single portfolio, with client balances tracked off-chain.
 - **Segregated custody (omnibus segregation):** A custodian manages assets for multiple clients, but each client’s assets are held in separate on-chain portfolios under the custodian’s identity, providing on-chain segregation.
 - **Delegated control (portfolio custody):** The owner retains beneficial ownership, but delegates management and [settlement](/settlement) responsibilities for a specific portfolio to a custodian, who cannot move assets outside the owner’s identity.
-- **Sub-identity (full segregation):** The custodian creates a separate on-chain [identity](/identity/advanced/child) for each client, providing the highest level of on-chain segregation and regulatory clarity.
+- **Separate-identity (full segregation):** The custodian creates a separate on-chain identity for each client, providing the highest level of on-chain segregation and regulatory clarity.

 These models can be combined or tailored to meet specific regulatory or operational requirements.